Trauma Test (PC-PTSD-5)

 About This Trauma Test

-This trauma test uses the PC-PTSD-5 (Primary Care PTSD Screen for DSM-5-TR), a validated 5-item yes/no PTSD screener developed by Prins and colleagues (2016) for use in primary care and general medical settings.
-It first asks about trauma exposure, then assesses the five most discriminating PTSD symptom domains: re-experiencing, avoidance, negative mood, hyperarousal, and emotional numbing.
+The PC-PTSD-5 (Primary Care PTSD Screen for DSM-5-TR) is a brief, validated yes/no screener developed by Prins and colleagues (2016) for use in primary care and general medical settings.
+Updating the earlier PC-PTSD to align with DSM-5 criteria, it first asks about lifetime trauma exposure, then assesses the five symptom domains most discriminating for PTSD: re-experiencing, avoidance, negative mood, hyperarousal, and emotional numbing.

-A positive PC-PTSD-5 screen (≥3 items) warrants further assessment using the full PCL-5 (PTSD Checklist for DSM-5-TR), a 20-item self-report measure that maps to all DSM-5-TR PTSD criteria.
-Evidence-based PTSD treatments include Prolonged Exposure (PE), Cognitive Processing Therapy (CPT), and EMDR, all evidence-based treatment approaches with strong Level A evidence.
+A positive PC-PTSD-5 screen (≥3 items) warrants further assessment using the full PCL-5 (PTSD Checklist for DSM-5-TR), a 20-item self-report measure mapping to all DSM-5-TR PTSD symptom clusters.
+Evidence-based PTSD treatments — including Prolonged Exposure (PE), Cognitive Processing Therapy (CPT), and EMDR — are strongly recommended in major clinical practice guidelines.

 Trauma Screener (PC-PTSD-5)

 Sometimes things happen to people that are unusually or especially frightening, horrible, or traumatic.
-For example: a serious accident or fire; being physically or sexually assaulted or abused; seeing someone seriously injured or killed; a sudden death of someone close to you; war or combat; natural disaster.
+For example: a serious accident or fire; being physically or sexually assaulted or abused; seeing someone seriously injured or killed; a sudden, unexpected death of someone close to you; war or combat; natural disaster.

 Have you ever experienced this kind of event?